roman-milk/roman-milk.github.io/dire-straits.md

+===

- ****** Dire Straits ****** bygeronimo_appleby© He ignored the clinging silver string on his leg, and which remained stubbornly anchored to his cock head.
+He ignored the clinging silver string on his leg, and which remained stubbornly anchored to his cock head.
 He sucked, licked and slurped over Susie's clit as he used one hand to slide a finger into her opening.
 He moved it around inside her and massaged the tunnel of Susie's vagina gently.
 As the woman on the bed began to move her hips against the pressure of his face and fingers, Anton increased the movement with his probing digit.
 Finally, Susie began to breathe heavily, and as she sighed and groaned at intervals she looked down along her body to watch Anton's tonguing.
 Susie's sighs and moans turned to more primitive grunts that gave Anton an idea of her level of arousal.

  He knew that Susie was close to the edge when she spoke, the obscenities pouring from her mouth in a foul mouthed torrent.
 Anton found the use of such profanity a huge boost, and he redoubled his efforts to have Susie climax for him.